 - Sponsored Study Abroad Financial Responsibilities Contract: For students going on Sponsored Programs; Fall, Spring or All Year programs only.

 - ISIC (International Student Identification Card): Students must submit a photocopy.

 Study abroad courses must be taken for a letter grade, not as pass/fail; however, letter grades received abroad are not factored into a student’s QPA at Carnegie Mellon.
 Only the course name and number of units will be transferred.
-Transfer credit is awarded upon receipt of an official transcript for courses in which the equivalent of a U.S. “C” or better has been granted with the following exceptions: U.S. equivalent “B-” or better for Tepper courses and U.S. equivalent “B” or better for Economics courses.
+Transfer credit is awarded upon receipt of an official transcript for courses in which the equivalent of a U.S. “C” or better has been granted with the following exceptions: U.S. equivalent “B” or better for Economics and Math courses.
 Credit can be granted for general education requirements or major/minor requirements, at the discretion of the relevant academic departments.